davidgasquez/handbook/content/programming.md

 1. Create rapid and robust controls.
 1. Make fun toys, and combine them into games.
 1. Make the next action obvious.
-1. Give clear and inmmediate feedback with no distraction.
+1. Give clear and immediate feedback with no distraction.
 1. Balance skills with challenge.

 ## Resources